Snohomish School District

 The Snohomish School District is the school district serving the city of Snohomish, Washington, United States.
-It covers a population of 30,000 within an area of 128 sqmi.
-The district has a total enrollment of 9500 students and 350 employees.
+It covers a population of 58,300 within an area of 128 sqmi.
+The district has a total enrollment of 9681 students and 350 employees.
+It also has a 4-year graduation rate of 91.0%.
 Its superintendent is Kent Kultgen.
 Snohomish School District is a member of ESD #189.